: PRIME MINISTER

 Behind the door has been the official home to British Prime Ministers since 1735 and where decisions that have shaped Britain have been made.

-This is covered superbly in Anthony Seldon’s 10 Downing Street: The Illustrated History and Christopher Jones’ Number Ten Downing Street: The Story of a House
+This is covered superbly in Anthony Seldon’s 10 Downing Street: The Illustrated History and Christopher Jones’ Number Ten Downing Street: The Story of a House (paid links)

 Number 10 has 3 functions.